In 2003 I really disliked Warren Buffett. Like, I personally hated him.

 The other 100 shares (assuming he still holds them because he told me he was never going to sell them) are now worth $18,000,000.
 So its safe to say that this guy I was speaking to is the world’s greatest investor ever.
 He bought 100 shares and never had to even think again about anything.

 He could’ve watched MTV and eaten nothing but Pringles for the next 35 years.
 And now he’s got $18,000,000 in the bank.
 But he has big regrets.
 Because he sold those other 100 shares on only a double.

 Oh well.
-We have some work to do here.
+We have some work to do here about this article.
 Because its not easy to find unusual things about Warren Buffett.
-But if you didn’t notice the picture above, I wrote THE book on Warren Buffett.
-The one book that’s not even mentioned in the exhaustive list of books mentioned on buffett’s Wikipedia page.
+But if you didn’t notice the picture above, I wrote THE book on Warren Buffett (even Buffett said so).

 It’s a 5 bedroom house he bought in 1956 for $31,500.
 Its one house among many on a normal suburban block.
 The guy next door to him might as well be worth $0 and his next door neighbor is worth $60,000,000,000.00

 To me, that shows a lot of discipline.
 Every time in my life I’ve ever made money I would make the mistake of buying a home.

 Here’s a story about Buffett.
 He’s playing golf with a bunch of people and they all bet a dollar on a particular hole.
 Buffett won’t bet.
 “Why not, Warren?” they ask him, “you’re worth a gazillion.”

 By contrast here’s the house of his bridge partner Bill Gates:

 I asked this question on Twitter once.
 I asked, “where did Warren Buffett lose both his self-esteem and 20% net worth in that order.”

 Conoco Phillips.
 Wrong.